+An Educated Workforce:

+The Impacts of Funding, Poverty and Housing Prices on Educational Attainment

+Desiree Robertson

+Sarah Pham

+Evan Kramer

+Tennessee State University

 Abstract

-In addition to tax breaks, an educate workforce is a significant attractor to draw new businesses and jobs.
+In addition to tax breaks, an educated workforce is a significant attractor to draw new businesses and jobs.
 Tennessee spends more tax revenue on education than any other purpose, but what return do taxpayers see on this investment?
 Which factors affect how much students improve in terms of their performance on standardized test scores?
 This paper explores the effects of per-pupil funding, student demographics, levels of education of adults in the community, median home sales prices, and crime rates on student improvement, as measured by proficiency rates and value-added performance on the Tennessee Comprehensive Assessment Program (TCAP).